petermr/tigr2ess/installation/windows/INSTALLATION.md

 ## issues

 Steps for setting environment PATH variable may slightly differ from one platform to another.
-Always try to locate systems setting followed by advanced system setting.
+Always try to locate systems setting followed by advanced system settings.

 ## Commandline problems